-Cream puffs are a fantastic after dinner dessert that are incredibly easy to make as well not being too expensive either.
-They are single serving, just like authentic beignets, and great to make at home with few ingredients and tools necessary to make them .
+Cream puffs are amazing after-dinner desserts that are incredibly easy to make as well not being too expensive either.
+They are single serving, just like authentic beignets, and great to make at home with few ingredients and tools necessary to make them.

-Bavarian cream was obviously founded in Bavaria, which is a state in Germany and finally made its way to the states in the late 1800’s and it consists of eggs, sugar, gelatin and heavy whipping cream.
-Thank you to whomever got it here, because dang is it delicious.
+Bavarian cream was obviously founded in Bavaria, which is a state in Germany and finally made its way to the states in the late 1800s and it consists of eggs, sugar, gelatin and heavy whipping cream.
+Thank you to whoever got it here, because dang is it delicious.

 Pastry cream is not the same as Bavarian cream.
 Pastry cream uses different ingredients such as butter, cornstarch and milk instead of gelatin, heavy cream, and egg yolks.
 Like Bavarian cream, you can use pastry cream to stuff desserts, cakes, and donuts.

-- CHEF NOTE: Bavarian cream is much richer and delicious in flavor compared to pastry cream.
+Bavarian cream is much richer and delicious in flavor compared to the pastry cream.

-Bavarian cream is often used as a filling for cakes, donuts and desserts and are occasionally added to the tops of desserts like fresh berries or pies.
+Bavarian cream is often used as a filling for cakes, donuts, and desserts and is occasionally added to the tops of desserts like fresh berries or pies.
 It is incredibly delicious and can add a lot of body to any dessert.

 You have to make the Bavarian cream ahead of time in this recipe because it needs a bit of time to set.
 You can also superset it by popping it in the freezer, but I don’t recommend doing it.

-STEP 1: Bavarian Cream starts by making a simple crème anglaise, which in English is custard and a mixture of vanilla beans, egg yolks, heavy cream and sugar.
+1. Bavarian Cream starts by making a simple crème anglaise, which in English is custard and a mixture of vanilla beans, egg yolks, heavy cream, and sugar.

 2. While the anglaise is being whisked up over heat be sure to sprinkle your gelatin packets over cold water.